 For more details contact English speaking Mr Halil Ören on 0536 326 56 26.

 The view from Mount Çığrı is spectacular.
 The granite formations stand tall and proud across the plain of this ancient walled city of Neandrea.
 To the casual tourist this archaelogical site might not seem that impressive but dig a little deeper and you will appreciate why this is an important historical landmark.
-You can see photos of the ancient city by clicking here.

-The remaining defence walls are all that remain of what must have once been a large city.
+The remaining defence walls are all that is left of what must have once been a large city.
 Tracing the route of the walls and what is left of them you begin to get an idea of the sheer scale of this place.
 Dating back to the 8th century B.C. granite would have been quarried out of the mountain.

 It has been a long hot summer in Tavakli and everyone is waiting for rain to ensure a good olive crop.
 Meanwhile daily life continues with everyone looking after the livestock and making preparations for winter.

 The goats have spent most of the day out on the hills and now they are back safely locked up for the night.
 They are playful creatures with very individual characters and they can be quite mischievous at times.

 The end of the summer season sees the reservoirs becoming a little low.
 This is a photo of Alemsah reservoir which is very near to Tavakli village.
 We need more rain now to top up the water levels and to ensure a good olive crop.